 dvc add generates?
 Those files (and

-that we'll cover later), their history in Git, DVC remote storage config saved
+that we'll cover later), have their history in Git, DVC remote storage config

-in Git contain all the information needed to access and download any version of
+saved in Git contain all the information needed to access and download any

-datasets, files, and models.
-It means that Git repository with DVC files becomes
+version of datasets, files, and models.
+It means that Git repository with DVC

-an entry point and can be used instead of accessing files directly.
+files becomes an entry point and can be used instead of accessing files

 $ dvc list https://github.com/iterative/dataset-registry get-started .gitignore data.xml data.xml.dvc